-LiveTrack AV for fMRI is an affordable video eye tracking system which provides real-time estimates of eye rotation, direction of gaze coordinates and pupil size.
-A live video stream from the eye tracking camera is available concurrently with the data so you can visually monitor and check your observe's behaviour throughout the experiment.
+LiveTrack AV for fMRI is an affordable video eye tracking system which provides real-time estimates of eye rotation, Direction of Gaze coordinates and pupil size.
+A live video stream from the eye tracking camera is available concurrently with the data so you can visually monitor and check your observer's behaviour throughout the experiment.

 Note: the indicated Guide Price is for the monocular configuration and includes one opto-mechanical mount.

 LiveTrack AV features:

 Cold Mirror Infrared Optical System